hmodding/docs/modding-tutorials/harmony-basics.md

 ### \[HarmonyPrepare\]

-This lets you chech some things before the patch takes place to see if you even want to change something.
+This lets you check some things before the patch takes place to see if you even want to change something.

 This method expects you to return `false` to indicate Harmony should skip this patch.